MikeDigitize/flickr/README.md

 # Flickr

-A simple Flickr image app built with React and Redux
+A simple Flickr image app built with React and Redux.